Professional video camera: History

-At first all these cameras used tube-based sensors, but charge-coupled device (CCD) imagers came on the scene in the mid-80s, bringing numerous benefits.
+At first, all these cameras used tube-based sensors, but charge-coupled device (CCD) imagers came on the scene in the mid-80s, bringing numerous benefits.
 Early CCD cameras could not match the colour or resolution of their tube counterparts, but the benefits of CCD technology, such as introducing smaller and lightweight cameras, a better and more stable image (that was not prone to image burn in or lag) and no need for registration meant development on CCD imagers quickly took off and, once rivaling and offering a superior image to a tube sensor, began displacing tube-based cameras - the latter of which were all but disused by the early 1990s.
 Eventually, cameras with the recorder permanently mated to the camera head became the norm for ENG.
 In studio cameras, the camera electronics shrank, and CCD imagers replaced the pickup tubes.
 The thick multi-core cables connecting the camera head to the CCU were replaced in the late seventies with triax connections, a slender video cable that carried multiple video signals, intercom audio, and control circuits, and could be run for a mile or more.
-As the camera innards shrunk, the electronics no longer dictated the size of the enclosure, however the box shape remained, as it is necessary to hold the large studio lenses, teleprompters, electronic viewfinder (EVF), and other paraphernalia needed for studio and sports production.
+As the camera innards shrank, the electronics no longer dictated the size of the enclosure, however the box shape remained, as it is necessary to hold the large studio lenses, teleprompters, electronic viewfinder (EVF), and other paraphernalia needed for studio and sports production.
 Electronic Field Production cameras were often mounted in studio configurations inside a mounting cage.
 This cage supported the additional studio accessories.

-In the late 1990s, as HDTV broadcasting commenced, HDTV cameras suitable for news and general purpose work were introduced.
+In the late 1990s, as HDTV broadcasting commenced, HDTV cameras suitable for news and general-purpose work were introduced.
 Though they delivered much better image quality, their overall operation was identical to their standard definition predecessors.
 New methods of recording for cameras were introduced to supplant video tape, tapeless cameras.
 Ikegami and Avid introduced EditCam in 1996, based on interchangeable hard drives.
 Panasonic introduced P2 cameras.
 These recorded a DVCPro signal on interchangeable flash memory media.
 Several other data storage device recording systems were introduced, notably XDCAM from Sony.
 Sony also introduced SxS (S-by-S), a flash memory standard compliant to the Sony and Sandisk-created ExpressCard standard.
-Eventually flash storage largely supplanted other forms of recording media.
+Eventually, flash storage largely supplanted other forms of recording media.

-In 2000s, major manufacturers like Sony and Philips introduced the digital professional video cameras.
+In the 2000s, major manufacturers like Sony and Philips introduced digital professional video cameras.
 These cameras used CCD sensors and recorded video digitally on flash storage.
 These were followed by digital HDTV cameras.
-As digital technology improved and also due to digital television transition, digital professional video cameras have become dominant in television studios, ENG, EFP and even in other areas since 2010s.
+As digital technology improved and also due to digital television transition, digital professional video cameras have become dominant in television studios, ENG, EFP and even in other areas since the 2010s.
 CCD sensors were eventually replaced by CMOS sensors.